kitwaicloud/kitwaicloud.github.io/status/status.md

    ​

 6. (Optional) You can SSH to any node via the management IP.
 Each node is a Linux VM (or container).
+Use login "centos" and your keypair.